jonase/eastwood/README.next.md

 See [Editor
 Support](https://github.com/jonase/eastwood#editor-support) below for
-instructions on using a text editor to quickly take you to the file, line, and column of each warning message.
+instructions on using a text editor or IDE to quickly take you to the file, line, and column of each warning message.

 See the [Usage](https://github.com/jonase/eastwood#usage) section below for more notes on side effects in test code, and instructions on